Adolescent Health Care, Confidentiality

 - Family physicians using electronic medical records should consult their vendor to be certain patient portals are properly configured to meet state standards regarding confidentiality for adolescents whose parents and guardians have proxy access to their records.

 Ultimately, regarding confidentiality, the judgment by the physician regarding the best medical interest and safety of the patient should prevail.
-(1988) (2018 July BOD)
+(1988) (2018 COD)